mebusy/notes/dev_notes/OS.md

  - Stack will grow and shrink with execution of thread
  - Final return from thread returns into ThreadRoot() which calls ThreadFinish()
     - ThreadFinish() will start at user-level
+ - it's very important that we get int user-mode before we start running
+    - once we are calling that `fcnPtr(fcnArgPtr)` we are running arbitrary code that was given to us when the thread was created and we really don't want to do that in kernel mode.

 ![](https://raw.githubusercontent.com/mebusy/notes/master/imgs/os_thread_cooperate_running_stack.png)